absolutejs/citra/README.md

 ## Avaiable Providers

-There are 65 providers available through Citra
+There are 60 providers available through Citra

 Some providers have the tag (HTTPS Required) since the provider will only authorize over secure connections ... include steps for mkcert ...

-Some providers had restrictive steps in their signup process that prevented current testing of them.
+Some providers (23) had restrictive steps in their signup process that prevented current testing of them.
 (Untested: Reason)

+The providers marked (In Development) are OAuth providers that were started to be set up but have failed some portion of testing

-Some providers can not be used with `localhost` or `127.0.0.1` it must be on a hosted on a public domain using tls
+Some providers can not be used with `localhost` or `127.0.0.1` (Public Domain Only) they must be used on a hosted on a public domain using tls

 If any issues occur with a provider please open one so it can be fixed.